axonivy/docker-samples/ivy-scaling-nginx/README.md

 ## Limitations

-NGNIX in the free version can not properly scale up and scale down at runtime.
+NGINX in the free version can not properly scale up and scale down at runtime.
 For production you need to use the PRO version.